ibm-cloud-docs/event-notifications/en-iam-authorization.md

 Use {{site.data.keyword.cloud}} Identity and Access Management (IAM) to create or remove an authorization that grants one service access to another service.

-### Creating an authorization in the console
+## Creating an authorization in the console
 {: #en-using-s2s-console}

 If the source service that needs access to the target service is in the same account, select **This account**.
-The service-to-service authorization will be created when creating the integration from the UI.
-If the integration is being created using the API, the user must ensure they create the service-to-service authorization manually.
+The service-to-service authorization is created when the integration is created from the console.
+If the integration is being created by using the API, the users need to create the service-to-service authorization manually.
 {: note}

-If the source and target services are in different accounts or if the authorization is created manually, then the steps listed below are to be followed :
+If the source and target services are in different accounts or if the authorization is created manually, follow the steps listed below :

-1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Authorizations**.
+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** -> **Access (IAM)**, and select **Authorizations**.

 1. Click **Create**.